foopod/blog6/_posts/cellular-automata-tutorial.md

 The easiest way to do this is to keep another array that stores the cell's previous state while we go ahead and update them for their current state.

-And we might as well set this up the same as we do the other array.
+And we might as well set this up similarly to how we did the other one.
 Our code should be looking something like this now...

 ``` gdscript
 extends Node2D